 In addition to "Cloud Sync", MultCloud also enables you to transfer photos among cloud drives, backup files from one cloud to another as well as basic management (download, upload, create, delete, rename, share, etc.) of all cloud storages added to its platform.

-What’s more, except for Google Drive and Google Photos, MultCloud also supports other common cloud drives including MEGA, OneDrive, Dropbox, G Suite, Amazon S3, Flickr, etc., so you can easily perform file management among different cloud drives.
+What’s more, except for Google Drive and Google Photos, MultCloud also supports other common cloud drives including MEGA, OneDrive, SharePoint, Dropbox, G Suite, Amazon S3, Flickr, etc., so you can easily perform file management among different cloud drives.